sselph/scraper/README.md

 How it Works
 ------------
 The script works by crawling a directory of ROM files looking for known extensions.
 When it finds a file it hashes the ROM data minus any headers or special file formatting with the goal of hashing only the data pulled from the original game.
-It compares this hash to a DB I've compiled to look up the correct game in theGamesDB.net.
+It compares this hash to a DB from [OpenVGDB](https://github.com/OpenVGDB/OpenVGDB) to look up the correct game in theGamesDB.net.
 It downloads the metadata and builds the gamelist.xml file.

 If you have RetroPie-Setup 3.1 or later you can follow [the instructions on their wiki](https://github.com/RetroPie/RetroPie-setup/wiki/scraper) instead.